 How will SWU help my child find a job after graduation?

-Making the move from college to the professional world can be daunting, but our Career Center is available to offer students individualized support as they discover their calling.
+Making the move from college to the professional world can be daunting, but Career Services is available to offer students individualized support as they discover their calling.
 Our counselors will help your child with everything from researching majors and assessing his or her strengths to finding internships and preparing for interviews.

 What happens if my child gets sick or needs medical attention?

 Living on campus means living in close contact with lots of people, which means sooner or later, your child will get sick.
 Our Health Center is staffed with a full-time nurse and local physicians who are able to offer acute care, first aid, and diagnostic testing.
 After-hours care is available from nearby hospitals and care facilities, which include Baptist Easley Hospital, Oconee Memorial Hospital, and Cannon Memorial Hospital.

 We also provide free professional counseling for students who need support and guidance.

 Very.
 You’ll find our campus safety report here.
 In addition to SWU’s Security Department, our Student Life staff is trained to handle on-campus safety issues that might arise.
 Beyond campus, the town of Central is a safe and quiet small town.

 The SWUALERT notification system is available to students, faculty and staff on the main SWU campus in Central.
 The SWUALERT notification system is only used to alert the campus community of situations which may require specific action.
 For example, the system has been used to alert the campus to impending weather conditions such as a tornado watch or icy conditions but could also be used to alert the campus of other significant critical information.
 The SWUALERT notification system is not used to announce events or programs.